Finding a Top Financial Advisor Firm in Atlanta, Georgia

 Homrich Berg Wealth Management has over $11 billion in assets under management (AUM).

 This fee-only firm has several financially certified advisors on staff, including a number of certified financial planners (CFPs), certified public accountants (CPAs) and chartered financial analysts (CFAs).

 There's no minimum required to be a client of Homrich Berg Wealth Management.

 Homrich Berg Wealth Management Background

 The firm was formed in 1989 by David Homrich and Andy Berg upon the “core belief that investors deserve unbiased advice,” its website explains.
 Berg remains the firm’s main owner and he’s a principal at the firm.

-He was ranked by Barron’s as one of the nation’s top 100 independent financial advisors for the 10th year in a row in 2017.
+Since Homrich Berg Wealth Management’s founding, it has continued to grow, adding a second office in Atlanta in 2008 and another in 2013.
 At Homrich Berg Wealth Management, each client is serviced by a team of three to four people.
 This includes a principal, a director or senior associate, an associate and a client care coordinator.

 Homrich Berg Wealth Management Investment Strategy

 The firm has an internal investments team responsible for providing updates on each asset class and the issues affecting portfolios.